10 of the Coolest Pittsburgh Houses You Can Visit

 The Troy Hill Art Houses

-Found along a quiet road in Troy Hill, the three Troy Hill Art Houses look just like any other house on the block.
-But only those in the know have any clue about what lies inside.
-During our visit to the houses, we asked the owner if he'd like a review on our site, and he politely declined as a means to keep the secret of the house safe.
-The surprise of finding out what is inside is half the fun, naturally.
+Found along the quiet roads in Troy Hill, the three Troy Hill Art Houses look just like any other house on the block.
+But only those in the know have any clue about the unique designs from world-class artists that can be found inside.
+While we have been asked to keep the secrets of the houses and will not be diving into things more here, the surprise of discovering the art during your visit is all part of the fun!

 The Hartwood Mansion